Skip to content

 };

-reset() Power-on reset: return all internal state to defaults.
+reset() Return all internal state to power-on defaults.
+Lower any IRQ you hold.

 struct PeripheralContext {